MichaelM1991/Portfolio/SetupExplained.md

 After connecting the two, I had to research how I could interact with GitHub using Visual Studio, which took a lot of trial and error.
 For instance, I had files on Visual Studio that I could see had been changed, and yet I couldn't push them onto GitHub.
 This was because I didn't enter a message and commit first, as I didn't even know what these meant.
 But now, with the research and through trial and error, I understand how to record changes and send them onto GitHub.

 These were the issues I faced.
-However, I am glad they happened, as I have now learned much more about both Visual Studio and GitHub by researching each when they occurred.
-I look forward to the feedback I will get for this, as ultimately, I would like to improve, and having never touched GitHub or even a markup language, I can see now how useful they are.
+However, I am glad they happened, as I have now learned much more about both Visual Studio and GitHub by researching each issue when they occurred.
+I look forward to the feedback I will get for this task, as ultimately, I would like to improve, and having never touched GitHub or even a markup language, I can see now how useful they are.